 1.1 The University’s financial investments are made in compliance with the University Act [RSBC 1996], the Investment Governance Policy (B10.09), and the Endowment Management Policy (GP20).
 This Policy and GP20 are subject to and consistent with B10.09.
 The University incorporates environmental, social, and corporate governance (ESG) considerations into its investment decisions.

 1.2 The following principles guide the University’s financial investments;

 1.2.1 The University believes that its fiduciary responsibility for managing investment risks includes the risk pertaining to environmenta, social and corporate governance issues.

 1.2.2 The University is an institution that has the tools of research, academia and public policy influcence within its community; it believes that engagement is the best means of influencing corporate behavior and that divestment should be looked at as a last resort.

 1.2.3 The University believes that it should consider the interests of all its stakeholders and not only the beneficiaries of its Endowment.

 2.1 This Policy identifies the University’s approach to incorporating ESG into its investment decisions.

 3.1 This Policy applies to all Endowment Funds and Non-Endowment Funds (Funds).

-4.1 Environmental, social, and corporate governance (ESG) An approach to investing that integrates ethical values and societal concerns with investment decisions.
+4.1 Environmental, social, and corporate governance (ESG) is an approach to investing that integrates ethical values and societal concerns with investment decisions.